zseta/scylladb-feast/README.md

 Deploying infrastructure for zipcode_features
 ```

+This commmand also generates a `registry.db` file in your `data/` folder containing Feast configuration information.

 Next, load features into the online store using the `materialize-incremental` command.
 This command loads the
 latest feature values from a data source (parquet files, in our case) into the online store (ScyllaDB).